OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_2_reverse_strand.md

          A  C  T

 </pre>
-Which is the reverse complement of "AGT", inserted in the correct order.
+Which is the reverse complement of `AGT`, inserted in the correct order.